Couscous connection: Arrest and trial

 The gang had at least 30 members, of whom 25 were arrested and appeared in court.
 The leaders of the gang were the six Roma brothers, of whom four appeared in court and two were on the run as of 1992.
 An international arrest warrant was issued for Habib Ben Ali.

 The trial of the "couscous connection", the nickname given to the drug trafficking network, opened on 17 November 1992 in the Fourteenth Chamber of the Paris Criminal Court.
-Habib Ben Ali was said to have been the bag carrier for the proceeds of the sales of heroin and cocaine trafficked between Tunisia, Amsterdam and Paris, and was charged with laundering drug money and breaking narcotics laws.
+Ben Ali was said to have been the bag carrier for the proceeds of the sales of heroin and cocaine trafficked between Tunisia, Amsterdam and Paris, and was charged with laundering drug money and breaking narcotics laws.
 He did not appear.
 The normal broadcast in Tunisia of the news program of France's second television channel was suspended during the trial.

-On 30 November 1992 Ben Ali was found guilty in absentia and sentenced to ten years imprisonment.
-As part of the same case 23 other gang members, mostly Tunisian, were sentenced to various punishments.
+On 30 November 1992.
+Ben Ali was found guilty in absentia and sentenced to ten years imprisonment.
+23 other gang members, mostly Tunisian, were sentenced to various punishments.

-On 1 December 1992 Ben Ali's French lawyer met his client in Tunis.
-The lawyer gave a press conference in which he claimed there was no evidence that Ben Ali deserved the sentence.
-He said the conviction was due to political manipulation.
-He blamed Islamic fundamentalists for concocting the charges in an effort to blacken the family name.
+On 1 December 1992, Ben Ali's French lawyer met his client in Tunis.
+The lawyer gave a press conference in which he claimed there was no evidence that Ben Ali deserved the sentence, and that he had been convicted due to political manipulation.
+He blamed Islamic fundamentalists for concocting the charges in an effort to tarnish the family's reputation.

-Mezri Haddad signed an article in Libération in 1992 about the "Couscous connection".
-According to the Canadian writer Lise Garon, "Haddad is probably the only Tunisian to have signed an article about the involvement of the president's brother in international drug trafficking."
+Mezri Haddad wrote an article in Libération in 1992 about the "Couscous connection".
+According to the Canadian academic Lise Garon, "Haddad is probably the only Tunisian to have wrote an article about the involvement of the president's brother in international drug trafficking."

 Ben Ali was found murdered on 14 May 1996 in a Tunis apartment.
 There was much speculation about who had ordered his death.